rasguanabana/function-pattern-matching/README.rst

 Custom guards
 .............

-Although it is not advised, you can create your own guards:
+Although it is not advised (at least for simple checks), you can create your own guards:

 - by using ``makeguard`` decorator on your test function.

 - by writing a function that returns a ``GuardFunc`` object initialised with a test function.

 Note that a test function must have only one positional argument.